 The officer shook his head no. I then learned that my 24-year-old son had been killed in a motorcycle/car accident.
 He was on the motorcycle.
 A car had pulled out in front of him.
 They tried to make it sound as if it were his fault because he was going too fast.
 Some of our family and friends were angry at the girl who’d pulled out in front of him.
 I have learned you don’t have to “blame” anyone.
 Sometimes things just happen.

 Soon afterwards, I made a call to a member of the church I attended.
 I also called friends from the two previous churches where I’d been a member before.
 I asked them all to pray for us.
 In the midst of the grief and turmoil, I knew we would need God’s help to get through this.
 I will never understand people turning their back on God when they need him the most.

 God answered the prayers.
 I can’t tell you that getting through the grief process has been easy, but I can tell you that God has helped make it more bearable.

 Brian was a brother my two daughters looked up to, even more after their father died 4½ years earlier of a massive heart attack.
 Brian was a father, as well, to my beautiful little granddaughter Elizabeth.
 She is a gift from God.
 She is Brian with us.
 We all miss Brian.

-One day I thought – what is wrong with me?
+One day I thought – what’s wrong with me?
 I haven’t cried that much.
-I am doing too well.
-Please understand it is not because I have not grieved my son’s death.
+I’m doing too well.
+Please understand it is not because I haven’t grieved my son’s death.
 I have cried and missed him so much.
-It’s because my God carried us all through!
+It’s because my God carried us through!

 Remember, tell those you love that you love them every single chance you get.
 I’m thankful that just two days prior to Brian’s death, I told him I loved him.
-It brings me much comfort.
+That memory brings me much comfort.

 Have you ever wondered how Mary must have felt when she saw Jesus upon the cross?
 As a mother who has loved a son and lost him, I can assure you the pain was enormous but so was God’s grace and mercy in comforting her.